NotHyperDavis/Esx_rpchat/esx_rpchat/README.md

 # esx_rpchat

 #### Description
 This is a proximity chat script.
-With a few commands such as Twitter, OOC and Local Me
+With a few commands such as Twitter, OOC, DO, ME, ANON and LOUDSPEAKER with /alt

 ## Download & Installation